Rajma Masala Recipe: Punjabi Dhaba Style with Ghee

 ✅ Chitra Rajma (The Winner)

-These are light brown beans with red speckles.
-They have softer skin, cook faster, and melt into the curry to create that creamy texture.
-This is what most Punjabi homes use.
+Light brown beans with red speckles.
+Softer skin, cooks faster, melts into the curry for creamy texture.
+What most Punjabi homes use.

 ❌ Dark Red Kidney Beans

-These are popular in the West for chili and salads.
-They hold their shape too well and have tough skins.
-Result?
-Separte beans and separated water.
-Good for salad, bad for curry.
+Popular in the West for chili and salads.
+Hold shape too well, tough skins.
+Result: separate beans and watery gravy.

 💧 The Soaking Rule: You strictly need 8 hours.
-No shortcuts.
-Rajma contains Phytic Acid which blocks nutrient absorption.
-Soaking removes this and ensures you don't feel bloated afterwards.
+Rajma contains phytic acid which blocks nutrient absorption.
+Soaking removes this and reduces bloating.
+Always discard soaking water.

 Myths About Cooking Rajma